Eric Stewart: Early-mid 1960s: The Mindbenders

 The band toured the US with Herman's Hermits in July and August 1965, producing wild scenes Stewart compared with Beatlemania.
 "The hotels we stayed in were under constant guard by security people and there were always girls waiting outside in the hundreds", he recalled.
 "They were always yanking off my glasses and pulling out tufts of hair, which was very, very painful."
 The Mindbenders split with Fontana in late 1965 and continued with a successful UK and US No. 2 hit "A Groovy Kind of Love" in early 1966 with Stewart on vocals.
 They reached the top 20 later that year with "Ashes To Ashes".
 Stewart was also devoting more time to songwriting having written several B-sides ("Love Is Good", "My New Day and Age", "Yellow Brick Road", "The Man Who Loved Trees") and album tracks ("You Don't Know About Love", "The Morning After", "Rockin' Jaybee", the latter written with band members Bob Lang and Ric Rothwell).
+The group appeared in the 1967 film To Sir, with Love.
 Stewart became disenchanted with the Mindbenders towards the end of its existence, realising the material they were playing was drifting further from the music for which they had gained chart success.

 "Because of the sort of records we'd had, everyone thought of us as a sort of ballads group, but we really weren't like that at all.
 I think we were probably the first of the three-piece heavy groups – but the sort of music we preferred to play was totally unacceptable to the sort of people who were prepared to book the Mindbenders", he said.

 The band came to an ignominious end.
 "There were some pretty horrid gigs", Stewart later recalled.
 "One night we were booked to appear at a working men's club in Cardiff and when we arrived there we found that the posters outside the club said that starring that night was some Welsh tenor 'plus support group' – which meant us.
 That really choked me, the fact that we'd reached the stage where they didn't even bother to put our names up on the posters."
 The band accepted a booking playing cabaret shows for a week, wearing white suits and red silk shirts and telling jokes between the songs.
 After one particularly disastrous gig the band argued and Stewart angrily declared the Mindbenders were finished.
 He dropped the other members off at their homes after the gig and said, "That was the end of the Mindbenders.
 We never saw each other again after that."